shimmeringbee/zigbee/README.md

 ## Usage

+**This libraries API is unstable and should not yet be relied upon.**

 Most of the `zigbee` library are constants and struct definitions, however a random Zigbee configuration can be created with.